7FeiW/PandellListRandomShuffler/README.md

 ### Required Libaray
 * Nunit 2.6 or plus http://www.nunit.org/
+* .Net 4.5

 ### Usage

 ####This solution contains three projects

-* Pandell - which contain code to show how to use actual random suffler
+* Pandell.RandomShuffledListGeneratorDemo - which contain code to show how to use actual random shuffler
 * Pandell.ListShuffler - class libaray, which contains two classes
    * Implementations of Fisher–Yates in place suffle algorithm
    * A RandomShuffledListGenerator - which can genrate a list of 10,000 numbers in random order and each number in the list   is  unique and be between 1 and 10,000 (inclusive).